CT Scan of lung in COVID - pulmonary rehab exercises

 • Preventive effect: mastery of breathing control technique, an increase of the protective function of the respiratory tract, reduction of intoxication;

-Performing breathing exercises requires compliance with the basic laws of breathing:
+Performing breathing exercises requires compliance with the fundamental laws of breathing:

 • inhalation is mainly (80%) carried out by the diaphragm, while the muscles of the shoulder girdle should be relaxed;